 The submental triangle defines a sub-region of the anterior cervical region (anterior triangle of the neck).
-It is one of four smaller triangles within the anterior triangle of the neck.
+It is one of four smaller triangles within the anterior triangle of the neck and contains some important vascular structures.
 With those four smaller triangles, a more precise localization of structures within the anterior cervical region of the neck is achieved.

 These bellies of the digastrics muscle taper superiorly and forward towards the apex of the triangle.
 The apex of the submental triangle is at the mandibular symphysis, the site of union of the halves of the mandible during the early years of life.
 The hyoid bone forms the base of the triangle, while the roof is formed by the two mylohyoid muscles, which meet in a median fibrous raphe.

 The submental triangle is not a clinically significant space.
 Its involvement with congenital lesions of the head and neck, or any form of inflammation, is relatively uncommon compared with the prevalence of such lesions in other cervical regions.